-British troops and facilities on their soil.20 Only the most myopic observer could fail to appreciate that similar problems could be experienced with the remaining British bases on non-sovereign territory.
+British troops withdrew from the old base in the Suez Canal Zone.
+This base, once considered vital to Britain's strategic interests, had had to be abandoned in the face of intense Egyptian opposition to the presence of British troops and facilities on their soil.20 Only the most myopic observer could fail to appreciate that similar problems could be experienced with the remaining British bases on non-sovereign territory.
 The loss of facilities in Iraq after the revolution in that state in 1958 only served to reinforce this point.

-British Strategy in the 1960s
+British Strategy in the Sixties

 Even prior to the Suez crisis British defence planners had begun to believe that a change in overall priority was required.
 From the time of the 1952 Global Strategy Paper Britain had placed an emphasis on deterring war in Europe using nuclear weapons rather than defending it with conventional forces.
 The Chiefs of Staff increasingly believed that a major war against the Soviet Union was unlikely but should it occur, it would involve the use of nuclear weapons at an early stage.
 As such it was important to prevent the outbreak of a major war through deterrence, but the means of actually fighting such a war could receive a low priority.
-At the same time they recognised that there was an increased danger of instability and small-scale hostilities as Cold War tensions combined with the impact of decolonisation to ferment trouble overseas.21

-In contrast to the views expressed in the Global Strategy Paper, by 1956 there was also an appreciation that nuclear weapons could play, at best, only a peripheral role in deterring limited conflict beyond Europe.
+At the same time they recognised that there was an increased danger of instability and small-scale hostilities as Cold War tensions combined with the impact of de-colonisation to ferment trouble overseas.
+21 In contrast to the views expressed in the Global Strategy Paper, by 1956 there was also an appreciation that nuclear weapons could play, at best, only a peripheral role in deterring limited conflict beyond Europe.
 In such conditions, and with the loss of the base at Suez, planning focused on the establishment of a central strategic reserve that could respond to crises overseas.
 The events of 1956 reinforced the logic of this.
 The 1957 Defence Review announced that the central strategic reserve would be better funded and receive greater emphasis than static garrisons.
 Strategic mobility would be exploited to provide flexible military options with smaller and, for the first time since 1939, fully professional armed forces.22